mohammad09010/CMPN202-Operating-Systems-Journal/week1.md

 # Week 1: System Planning and Distribution Selection

 ## 1. Introduction
 The​‍​‌‍​‍‌ aim of this initial stage was to create a secure dual-system architecture and rollout the first **Linux server** environment.
-This phase is about setting up a **headless server** infrastructure, which is controlled completely through the command line, in order to mimic professional cloud management methods and save system resources.
+This phase is about setting up a **Headless server** infrastructure, which is controlled completely through the command line, in order to mimic professional cloud management methods and save system resources.

 ## 2. System Architecture Diagram
 The diagram below shows the two-system topology designed as part of the coursework.
 It depicts a rigorous separation between the **Control Plane** (Workstation) and the **Target Environment** (Server) which are linked through an isolated Host-Only ​‍​‌‍​‍‌network.